Syllabus

 We warmly welcome students with a wide range of backgrounds and identities in this course.
 We strive to make every student in this class feel safe and welcome, both because we respect you as human beings with a diverse set of experiences and because we want to make learning computer science as accessible as possible.
 We acknowledge that computer science as a field currently suffers from a lack of racial and gender diversity, and we want to make the field more broadly accessible for all people.
 If you are interested in joining efforts to broaden diversity in computer science, consider joining SCS4All or talking to the course staff about other ways to get involved.

 If something happens that makes you feel unsafe, unwelcome, or discriminated against, please let us know.
 You are always encouraged to reach out to the course instructors; we will listen and support you.
-You can email the professors directly, or contact us anonymously via the course feedback form.
 You are also encouraged to reach out to the Center for Student Diversity and Inclusion here if you wish to report concerns anonymously; they will then be able to take appropriate actions to support you.

 Accommodations